MinhNguy3n/portfolio-page/content/authors/admin/_index.md

 highlight_name: true
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Minh Nguyen is a Master student at Tampere University, major in Embedded System.
+His research interests include ambient intelligent, health monitoring and personal localisation technologies.
+At the end of his Bachelor degree, he worked as a visiting research assistant at TIERS group in University of Turku, where he completed his bachelor thesis project with the help of Mr. Tuan, a senior member of the group at the time.
+He later on submitted his work to the IEEE IoT 2021 Conference and was accepted for Lecture presentation.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/Minh_Nguyen_CV.pdf" "newtab" >}}resumé{{< /staticref >}}.